 - Install adequate exterior lighting around windows such as motion-sensitive lights or floodlights.
 Also, trim trees and shrubs around first-floor windows to ensure they cannot be used as hiding places.

 - Consider mounting outdoor security cameras near your most accessible windows.
 In the event of a break-in, motion-activated cameras will notify you of suspicious activity and allow you to see who accessed your home.

 - Conceal windows.
 Window coverings provide comfort and privacy, while also concealing homes from prying eyes.
 Equip windows with quality blinds and curtains and avoid transparent fabrics.

 - Install window sensors.
 Motion-triggered sensors will send alerts to your mobile device whenever a window is accessed or opened.
 Place glass-break detectors on all first-floor windows; these will trigger an alarm if activated.

-Consider the tips and solutions in this post to keep your property secure.
-Additionally, contact a trusted security expert for a custom plan tailored to your home’s needs.
+Use the tips and solutions in this post to keep your property secure.
+For a well-rounded approach to home safety, contact a trusted security expert to get a custom plan tailored to your home’s needs.